FAQs About Bed Pillow Firmness

 Are there specialty size pillows?

 There are a number of different specialty size pillows available to meet all individual sleeping and decorating needs.
 Square Euro pillows measure 26-by-26 inches.
-They are particularly useful for supporting your body in upright or reclining positions while you're reading or watching TV in bed.
+They are particularly useful for supporting your body in upright or reclining positions while you’re reading in bed.
 If you value full-body support and flexibility, consider getting a large body pillow to cushion multiple pressure points at once.
 You can also find roll pillows, between-leg support pillows, or C-shaped maternity body pillows to make sleeping more comfortable.

 Are feather fills not very firm?